3 common things keeping women from living the life they want

 3. I need other people’s permission to live the way I want

-We are wired to fit in and will always tend to satisfy our needs for belonging.
+The lesson: we are wired to fit in and will always try to satisfy our needs for belonging.

 There’s no shame in that.